The World of Studio Ghibli in Singapore

 If you want to imprint the memory of this exhibition forever, head to the merchandise shop and get yourself some Studio Ghibli-themed souvenirs.
 A cute No Face Bean Bag Soft Toy will set you back $37.30, while a Dai-Totoro Plush costs $47.10.

-You can also purchase their Logo T-Shirt ($30), which are available in black and white variations while spotting the Studio Ghibli name.
-The shop sells almost everything, from books to tote bags and totoro-shaped hats ($62.20), with prices ranging from $23.70 to $146.50.
+Also available for purchase is their Logo T-Shirt ($30), which is available in black and white variations while spotting the Studio Ghibli name.
+The shop sells almost everything, from books to tote bags and totoro-shaped hats ($62.20), with prices ranging from $23.70–$146.50.

-With several life-sized installations of adorable Studio Ghibli characters, film sets, and exclusive merchandise, making a trip to The World of Studio Ghibli exhibition is definitely worth your time.
-Tag a friend along so that you can take all the pictures you want, this will be an unforgettable experience for both fans and for those who haven’t watched the movies before.
+With several life-sized installations of adorable Studio Ghibli characters, film sets, and exclusive merchandise, making a trip to The World of Studio Ghibli exhibition in Singapore is definitely worth your time.
+Tag a friend along so that you can take all the pictures you want.
+This will be an unforgettable experience for both fans and for those who haven’t watched the movies before.

 Location: ArtScience Museum